-The LED AC mains voltage level indicator is a circuit that can be used for displaying the instantaneous voltage level of any 220 V or 120 V mains home AC input, through a correspondingly rising and falling LED bar graph.
+The LED AC mains voltage level indicator is a circuit that can be used for displaying and monitoring the instantaneous voltage level of any 220 V or 120 V mains home AC input, through a correspondingly rising and falling LED bar graph.

 Why Monitor AC Mains Voltage Level

 The AC mains line that we get in our household electric socket outlets, may at times be full of dangerous fluctuations.
 These may either be in the form of a sudden high voltage or a low voltage.